MicrosoftDocs/memdocs/sccm/develop/core/clients/collections/how-to-initiate-a-one-time-membership-evaluation-for-a-collection.md

 2. Get the specific collection instance by using the collection ID provided.

-3. Refresh the collection membership using the [RequestRefresh Method in Class SMS_Collection](../../../../develop/reference/core/clients/collections/requestrefresh-method-in-class-sms_collection.md) method.
+3. Refresh the collection membership using the [RequestRefresh](../../../../develop/reference/core/clients/collections/requestrefresh-method-in-class-sms_collection.md) method in the [SMS_Collection](../../../../develop/reference/core/clients/collections/sms_collection-server-wmi-class.md) class.

 ## Example
  The following example method refreshes the collection membership for a specific collection.